LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

   }]
 ```

-HyperTest also facilitates the provision to download the artefacts on your local machine.
+HyperExecute also facilitates the provision to download the artefacts on your local machine.
 To download the artefacts, click on Artefacts button corresponding to the associated TestID.

 ## Test Execution

-The CLI option *--config* is used for providing the custom HyperTest YAML file (i.e. *hyperExecuteMatrix.yaml*).
-Run the following command on the terminal to trigger the tests in test file Scenario on the HyperTest grid.
+The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *hyperExecuteMatrix.yaml*).
+Run the following command on the terminal to trigger the tests in test file Scenario on the HyperExecute grid.

 ```bash
 ./concierge --config --verbose hyperExecuteMatrix.yaml
 ```

-Visit [HyperTest Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution:
+Visit [HyperExecute Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution:

 ## Auto-Split Execution with Webdriverio